hsolgaard/zha-bindings-manager/README.md

    Zigbee (`zha_toolkit.binds_get`).
-This is a real radio operation per device, so it can take a little while on a large network, and **sleepy battery-powered devices (most buttons/remotes) often won't respond unless they're awake** — you may need to press a button on the remote and re-scan just that device.
-(There isn't a way around this: it's how Zigbee sleepy end devices work, not a limitation of this card.)
+This is a real radio operation per device, so it can take a little while on a large network, and **sleepy battery-powered devices (most buttons/remotes) often won't respond unless they're awake**.
+If a device doesn't respond, use the **Rescan** / **Wake & rescan** button next to it in the Devices tab afterwards — wake it first if it's battery-powered, then retry just that one device rather than the whole network.
+(There isn't a way around needing the device
+   awake: it's how Zigbee sleepy end devices work, not a limitation of this card — but retrying one device is much cheaper than a full rescan.)
 3. Drag a button/switch node onto a relay/light node to bind them.
 Pick the cluster(s) in the dialog (On/Off and Level Control are pre-checked when present).